webdesignio/webglueio/README.md

     $ cd mywebsite/
     $ webglueio

-This produces a build directory `webfile-XXXXXX` in the website directory.
+This produces a build directory `webglueio-XXXXXX` in the website directory.
 This can then be easily deployed using your desired publishing tool (e.g. surge).

 ## One thing ...